amot-dev/star-trek-episodes/CONTRIBUTING.md

 ## Tags
 **Some episodes might be missing tags!
 Don't hesitate to add them if you notice!**

-Tags are found at the beginning of all html files with episodes.
-I'm thinking of moving them all to an xml file though.
+Tags are found in a separate xml file.
 When adding tags to episodes, there are some guidelines to follow:
 - Tags are to be added as additional classes to a `.episode` element
 - Tags must start with a prefix (character, species, mood, etc)